clerie/mastodon-hashtag-spreader/README.md

 For the #GPN19 my Mastodon instance [fem.social](https://fem.social) wants to get all posts of the hashtag.
 Most users of this event are connected to the instance [chaos.social](https://chaos.social).

 ## Our solution
-We have a script on one of our servers, streaming all posts of one hashtag from chaos.socail and putting the url of the post to the search entry of our own instance.
-The url will get fetched by our instace and the resulting post is added to our hashtag timeline.
+We have a script on one of our servers, streaming all posts of one hashtag from chaos.social and putting the URL of the post to the search entry of our own instance.
+The URL will get fetched by our instance and the resulting post is added to our hashtag timeline.

 ## Installation
 ```bash